KyleMarais03/KyleMarais.github.io/README.md

  ---

 ## About Me
 I am an ICT student at Cape Peninsula University of Technology (CPUT) specializing in software development.
 My main focus areas are Java programming, database design and building scalable applications.
-I am passinate about applying good structured thinking to solve real-world problems through technology.
+I am passionate about applying good structured thinking to solve real-world problems through technology.

 ---